opensearch-project/documentation-website/_dashboards/visualize/tsvb.md

 **Step 3: Specify data sources**

 After creating a TSVB visualization, data may appear based on your default index pattern.
-To change the index pattern or configure additional settings, follow these steps to customize your visualization:
+To change the index pattern or configure additional settings, follow these steps:

 1. From the **Create** window, select **Panel options**.
 2. From **Data source**, select the OpenSearch cluster from which to pull data.
 In this case, choose your newly created data source.